Jane Singleton: Journalistic career

 Singleton began her journalistic career as a cadet at The Age newspaper in Melbourne.
 At 22 she went to China during the Cultural Revolution.
 Later she went to Hong Kong where she sub-edited the South China Morning Post.
-In Brazil she was correspondent for UK Financial Times and Economist and reporter for the US network ABC.
+In Brazil she was correspondent for the Financial Times and The Economist and reporter for the ABC News.
 Singleton also wrote for the English language daily The Brazil Herald but ran foul of the Brazilian government.
 Her visa was cancelled and she escaped to Chile in the boot of a car three days before the assassination of President Allende.

 In Australia she worked on regional ABC radio in Albury and Longreach before moving to Brisbane where she became Queensland compere for the ABC program Nationwide.
-In Sydney she compered City Extra and the 7.30 Report.
+In Sydney she compered City Extra and The 7.30 Report.

 Singleton's career in broadcasting has spanned public broadcasting and the commercial media in Australia (2GB, ABC and SBS).
-She has been a Walkley award judge and federal vice president of the Australian Journalists Association.
+She has been a Walkley Awards judge and federal vice president of the Australian Journalists Association.
 Career highlights include coordinating Nelson Mandela's visit to Australia in 1990 and working on the Maritime Union's communications during the Patrick waterfront dispute.